WorkAble OH is an independent occupational health practice with clinics in Bristol and Chepstow.

 You can review the OH report before it is shared with your employer and you can withhold consent, unless there is a serious safety concern.
 Health information is shared only on a need‑to‑know basis in line with data protection law.
 The Equality Act 2010 protects you from discrimination because of health conditions.

-Last Updated on June 2026 by Workable OH
+Last Update June 2026 by Workable OH